NichoSeb2/PolliottiParnell_6_14092021/README.md

 * NodeJs
 * A Database engine (Mysql, PostgreSQL...)
 * SMTP server accessible from the machine hosting the site
+* Symfony CLI
+  * All requirement should be matched, to check them use : `symfony check:requirements`

 ## Site installation
 * Clone or download the project